-Implementing providers MUST be registered with the NDIS Quality & Safeguards Commission and MUST go through authorisation, ongoing reporting and monitoring.
+Implementing providers must be registered with the NDIS Commission.
+They are responsible for the monitoring, reporting and authorisation of the restrictive practices they use.

 If there is an ongoing use of a restrictive practice to keep a person or others safe, an UNREGISTERED provider can:

-- 1. Apply to the NDIS Commission to become registered. - 2.
-Find a way to cease using the restrictive practice, if safe to do so. - 3.
-Support the person to engage a registered provider to deliver the supports that involve the use of a restrictive practice.
+- 1. Find a way to stop using the restrictive practice, if safe to do so; or - 2.
+Support the person to engage a registered provider to deliver the supports that involve the use of the restrictive practice; or - 3.
+Apply to the NDIS Commission to become a registered provider.